 Did you know that Paris is in Asia?
 No, really...it is.
 I'm talking about the plant genus Paris, of course.
 The genus Paris contains 24 species of herbaceous plants that are native all over Asia and into Europe.
 The center of paris species diversity is China, where 22 of the 24 species can be found.
 These plants are small, woodland herbaceous perennials that grow from a rhizome to form a colony.

 Cultivation of paris is similar to trilliums...woodland conditions such as deep, well-drained, humus-rich soil with a slightly acid pH.
 Reportedly, paris plants do not like to be disturbed once planted and may lie fallow for a season after initial planting or transplanting, but we have found this to be a myth.
-Only when paris rhizomes are allowed to dry out excessively do they skip a season or die completely.
-Be very wary of buying dried paris rhizomes as few ever grow.
-When you're ready to buy paris for your woodland shade perennial garden, we hope you'll check out our offering of paris plants for sale.
+Only when the rhizomes are allowed to dry out excessively do they skip a season or die completely.
+Be very wary of buying dried rhizomes as few ever grow.